Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning: Discussion

 In this section, we analyze how the structure of different learned controllers~$i,j \in \C$ differs across the network as reflected by parameters~$\beta^{(i)},\beta^{(j)}$ in~\eqref{eq:MLmodel}.
 What does this tell us about the network and OPF problem?

 In our first case study, we determined regression models for 27 different inverters.
 Table \ref{tab:InvMdl} shows regression results for inverters A and B (both depicted in Figure~\ref{fig:FeederDiag}).
 The first two columns present the features selected by the stepwise regression and the values for the $\beta$-coefficients in~\eqref{eq:MLmodel}.
 The third column shows the standard error of the estimate, and the fourth lists p-values, which here means the probability that a coefficient is zero.
 Note how the stepwise regression approach results in two clearly different models.
 The reactive power output of inverter A depends predominantly on the local reactive power consumption $\varphi^{(A)}_2$, while the output of inverter B is strongly related to the reactive power capacity $\varphi^{(B)}_3$ and $\varphi^{(B)}_2$ is less relevant.
 Inverter A's structure can be explained by the fact it is located at the end of the feeder.
 As a result, the aggregate power flow at A is relatively low and correlated with A's own consumption.
 As the objective is to minimize losses and voltage deviations, A tries to produce a signal that looks like providing the neighboring demand for reactive power, thereby minimizing current locally \emph{and} upstream.
 Inverter B's structure can be explained by its location close to the feeder head.
 In this area, the aggregate power flow is much larger, and the output of inverter B is needed more as a ``bulk'' product that lowers the loss and voltage drop on the branch between B and the substation.
-This causes inverter B to operate at its maximum capacity most of the time, causing correlation with the output.
-As the maximum capacity varies with the local real power generation at B (a constraint formulated in~(11) of the main manuscript), the learning algorithm tries to ``listen closely'' to the present maximum capacity.
+This causes inverter B to operate at its maximum capacity in OPF most of the time, causing correlation of dynamic capacity and the optimal setpoint.
 This example illustrates that optimal reactive power output of inverters tend to have idiosyncratic structures depending on location and the assignment of loads, generation and capacity across a network.
 Therefore, effective design of controllers based on local measurements is complex, and rather than relying on one-size-fits-all solutions, better and safer results may be achieved with a flexible data-driven approach that respects constraints.